 Shorlette Ammons has worked to address food insecurity and systemic social and economic disparities within the state of North Carolina, where she was born and raised, and beyond.
 She currently serves as the Equity in Food Systems Coordinator with the Center for Environmental Farming Systems for North Carolina State University, where she co-leads the CEFS Committee for Racial Equity (CORE) Team.
 Her passions and expertise have developed by working in the Goldsboro community with the Wayne Food Initiative and in numerous community-based food systems projects, including community gardens and an urban farm.
 In 2014, Shorlette received a coveted Food Equity Fellowship from the Center for Social Inclusion (CSI).
 Her fellowship focused on women of color working on food equity in the South, building relationships and identifying opportunities to bring local work to scale and for local leaders to influence national policy and support community-led change.
 She currently resides in Durham, NC with her teenage daughter and their diva dog.

-Tanya Denckla Cobb is a writer, professional environmental mediator at the University of Virginia.
-She has worked at the grassroots, co-founding a community forestry nonprofit and mediating for community mediation centers.
+Tanya Denckla Cobb is a writer, teacher and professional environmental mediator at the University of Virginia.
+She has worked at the grassroots, state, and federal levels.
 At the state level, she facilitated the birth of the Virginia Food System Council and co-founded the Virginia Natural Resources Leadership Institute where she continues to serve as core faculty.
-She is the author of Reclaiming Our Food: How the Grassroots Food Movement Is Changing the Way We Eat and enjoys the restorative energy of gardening and cooking from her garden.
+She is the author of Reclaiming Our Food: How the Grassroots Food Movement Is Changing the Way We Eat and the Gardener’s A to Z Guide to Growing Organic Food.
 Since 1997, she has worked at the UVA Institute for Environmental Negotiation where her work involves facilitating and mediating a broad range of community and environmental issues.
 She is leading the UVA Sustainable Food Strategy Task Force, and also serving on a 4VA collaborative to launch the Virginia Food System Leadership Institute in June 2018.

 Trista Grigsby is the current Farm to School Specialist for the Virginia Department of Education.
 In her years of Farm to School work, Trista has facilitated sustainable agriculture education and curriculum development, school nutrition staff training, and Farm to School procurement.
 She also assisted with the implementation of school and community gardens, as well as salad bars in Virginia schools.
 Her goals are to encourage, enhance, and support the development of local and sustainable food systems through hands-on educational opportunities in sustainable agriculture and nutrition.